Tachyon MCP: A Spec-Forward Java Runtime for the MCP Ecosystem

 Spec alignment — full support for the 2026-07-28 draft is the immediate priority: updated protocol version negotiation, and any new SEPs that land.
 The extension mechanism exists precisely to absorb these changes without touching the core.

-Running at scale — rate limiting, HTTP/2, pluggable session stores for distributed deployments, and deeper observability hooks are planned for teams running Tachyon in production.
+Running at scale — rate limiting, HTTP/2, and deeper observability hooks are planned for teams running Tachyon in production.

 The source is at github.com/kpavlov/tachyon under the Apache 2.0 licence.
 If you’re building MCP tooling on the JVM and want to stay ahead of the spec, give Tachyon a try — and open an issue if something doesn’t work the way you expect.